erlestor/abahus/readme.md

 The application is divided into backend and frontend folder.
 Frontend is a create-react-app project which used react and tailwind.
 Backend is a multi-module maven project which is divided into the following modules:

-core - contains the domain-layer of the application.
+core - contains the domain-layer of the application, as well as the persistence layer.

 rest - contains our rest-api which connects our frontend to our backend.